Category:Scraping Use Cases

 FastPeopleSearch.com Data Extraction: Scrape Without Getting Blocked

 ⚠ No real data about a real person has been used in this article.
-Target URLs have been modified by hand to not reveal and personal information of a real person.
+Target URLs have been modified by hand to not reveal any personal information of a real person.

-FastPeopleSearch.com lets you look up names, phone numbers, addresses, and public records (all in one place and completely free).
+FastPeopleSearch.com lets you look up names, phone numbers, addresses, and public records: a completely free people search tool that doesn't require an account.

 But scraping it is anything but simple.